 The red webbing loops are long enough to allow for 2 or 3 Rescuers on each of the two Straps.
 The ResQsheet Extension Straps can be attached to the red webbing loops, if extra length is required for more people to help with the turning.

-When the person is on their side, a lifting device can be placed under the person..
-This may be a Lifting Sling, Pelican Emergency Stretcher, or an air jack.
+When the person is on their side, a lifting device can be placed under them.
+This may be a Lifting Sling, Emergency Stretcher, or an air jack.
 Log roll the person again if necessary onto their other side to take the air jack or sling material out.
 The person should be in the middle of the air jack or sling.
-To do this the Patient Turning Straps can be placed on the opposite side of the person.
+To do this the Patient Turning Straps can be placed on the opposite side of them.
 This way, they can be rolled the opposite way.

 It may be possible to use a hoist to do the pulling.
 Generally the legs on a mobile hoist will prevent it from getting close enough to the person.
 The person may be able to bend their legs to allow one hoist leg to go under the person’s legs.
 Then place the other hoist leg under the fallen person’s neck if their head is on a pillow.
 If this is possible, still cross the Grey Straps over on the spreader bar as when turning by hand.
 Have training before using on a patient to make sure your Hoist is suitable.